-▼ Communication using the play-acting space
+Communication using the play-acting space

-A play-acting application was created so that the grandparent and the child can freely develop the story.
-The play-acting space provides the background necessary for developing the character and the story.
-Characters provided include vehicles such as steam and electric locomotives and backdrops include seasonal scenes.
+A play-acting application was created so that the grandparent and the child could freely develop a story together.
+The play-acting space provided the background necessary for developing the characters and the story.
+Characters provided included vehicles, such as steam and electric locomotives which the child prefers, and backdrops included seasonal scenes.

-Using these, each person transforms into the character he or she selected and communication is established by speaking whatever that comes to mind.
-Then, various new worlds can be created by changing the scenes such as both of them starting an adventure or going out for fun (Figure 5).
+Using these, each person was expected to transform into the character he or she selected, and communication was to be established by speaking whatever that came to mind.
+Then, various new worlds could be created by changing the scenes, such as both of participants starting an adventure or going out for fun (Figure 5).